 While postoperative bleeding from the surgical wound is common (due to, e.g., infection or mechanical stress on the incision), it is important to remember that bleeding may also occur at other sites than the wound in patients with hemostatic disorders (e.g., due to central line insertion).

-- Definition: infection arising within 30 days of a surgical procedure at the the site of surgical intervention
+Infection arising within 30 days of a surgical procedure at the site of the surgical incision.

 - Causative pathogens